Back in Business

 — Nancy Hoover’s Barbershop, formerly Klip Joint, in Flemington is open for business Monday, Tuesday, Thursday and Friday from 7:30 a.m. to 5 p.m.; Wednesdays 7:30 a.m. to noon and Saturdays 7:30 to 11 a.m.

-— Centre Furnace Mansion has reopened for tours on a limited basison Sundays only, which began July 12.
+— Centre Furnace Mansion has reopened for tours on a limited basison Sundays only, beginning July 12.
 Tours are offered by reservatons only on Sunday at the following times — 1, 1:45, 2:30 and 3:15 p.m.
 For reservations, call (814) 234-4779 or email firstname.lastname@example.org

 — Great Island Presbyterian Church at 12 W. Water St. reopened June 21 for 9:30 a.m. services.